TheJaredWilcurt/inkline.io/src/views/docs/core/TypographyView/template.md

 # Typography
 The typography of an application is one of the most important design elements.
-Inkline uses the Montserrat font.
+Inkline provides you with basic elements, typography, and link styles.
+It uses a native font stack that selects the best font family for each OS and device.
+The base font size is `1rem`, so visitors can customize their font size as needed when zooming.

+When more control is needed, you should check out the textual utility classes.
 Each font size, style and weight also has a corresponding helper class to style other elements the same.

+## Configuration
+When configuring the stylus files, change the `--font-family-primary-base`, `--font-size`, and `--line-height-base` variables as our typographic base applied to the `<body>`.
+Set the global link color via `--link-color` and apply link underlines only on `:hover`.
+The defaults for these global variables are defined in `config/_typography.styl`.

+To learn more about style configuration, please read the [Getting Started](/docs/styling) section.

 ## Headings
 All HTML headings, `<h1>` through `<h6>`, are available.